discretize/discretize-guides/guides/fractal-basics/index.md

 </GridItem>
 </Grid>

-If you are one of those that seek to improve beyoned clearing fractals for the loot we highly encourage you to find a static via our `#looking-for-static` channel on [our discord](https://discord.com/invite/G3QDSv) or [apply to Discretize](apply).
+If you are one of those that seek to improve beyond clearing fractals for the loot we highly encourage you to find a static via our `#looking-for-static` channel on [our discord](https://discord.com/invite/G3QDSv) or [apply to Discretize](apply).
 We encourage the fractal community to strive for self-improvement and help in any possible way on our discord server or in-game.

 <Divider text="What now?"/>
 ### Continue reading the basics of fractals like group compositions and what is the meta for organized groups and PuGs [here](guides/meta-explained) or if you already read that we recommend taking a look at what classes of meta compositions can do to break the Defiance bar [here!](/guides/cc-distribution)